 What a wild concept considering how most Americans are living their lives these days!
 Who needs to have money for something when you can just charge it?

 Well, I hate to break it to you America, but I want off that merry-go-round.
-Sure, it’s not a cement slab but I’d like to think this mis-matched microwave is a constant reminder to only own what I can afford.
-Even if it mean my home is less than magazine worthy.
+Sure, it’s not a cement slab but I’d like to think this mismatched microwave is a constant reminder to only own what I can afford.
+Even if it means my home is less than magazine worthy.